-For North Hall, da Cunha presents Figurehead II; Totemic in shape and scale, the sculpture, which was specially commissioned by The Box, consists of four stacked chamber drainage rings, standing six metres tall, and placed within the circumference of the compass upon the historic foyer floor.
-The material of the structure and its skyscraper type stature makes a direct reference to both the post-war buildings and reconstruction in Plymouth – and the architecture of da Cunha’s birth city Rio de Janeiro, where concrete is a key component.
+For North Hall, da Cunha presented Figurehead II; Totemic in shape and scale, the sculpture, which was specially commissioned by The Box, consisted of four stacked chamber drainage rings, standing six metres tall, and placed within the circumference of the compass upon the historic foyer floor.
+The material of the structure and its skyscraper type stature made a direct reference to both the post-war buildings and reconstruction in Plymouth – and the architecture of da Cunha’s birth city Rio de Janeiro, where concrete is a key component.

-In addition to Figurehead II, da Cunha is exhibiting a series of far smaller Table Works on the first floor in North Hall.
-These playful sculptures are presented amongst objects and artefacts that he has chosen from The Box collections, creating a dialogue that explores domestic and leisure activity through thematic and material relationships.
+In addition to Figurehead II, da Cunha exhibited a series of smaller Table Works on the first floor of The Box.
+These playful sculptures were presented amongst objects and artefacts that he chosn from The Box's collections, creating a dialogue that explored domestic and leisure activity.

 With the kind support of Thomas Dane Gallery.